j0k3r/banditore/README.md

 ## Running the instance

-Once the website is up, you know have to setup few things to retrieve new releases.
+Once the website is up, you now have to setup few things to retrieve new releases.
 You have two choices:
 - using crontab command (very simple and ok if you are alone)
 - using RabbitMQ (might be better if you plan to have more than few persons but it's more complex) :call_me_hand: